eapowertools/TabularReportsInternalRecipientGenerator/README.md

         IE: LET vSpacetoStoreQVDs  '<SpaceName>:DataFiles'
         IE: LET vSpacetoStoreQVDs='Recipient Lists:DataFiles';

         C) (optional) List 0 or more AppIDs.
-A set of QVDs containing the names and email addresses of all tenant users with access to the app(s) will be generated.
-App ACLs can be different to their Spaces when 'app sharing' is performed.
+For each AppID added to the RecipientsForApps inline table, a separate QVD will be generated for all internal tenant users who have access to the app based on permissions in the 'App Evaluator'.
+This includes users with 	access to the app view their space rights, or via app sharing rights.

         IE:
         RecipientsForApps: